 The program is structured so that it is open both to those who have already completed a master’s degree or professional diploma program in counseling and to those who have had no previous graduate coursework in the field.
 The number of credits needed to complete the program is based on a student's standing upon entry.

-The Ph.D. degree program in counseling psychology is based on the scientist-practitioner model and is fully accredited by:
+The Ph.D. degree program in counseling psychology is accredited by the American Psychological Association: